The Skin Formulary

 The Order of Application: Layering Actives Like a Pro

 Mixing actives is where routines go wrong.
-A simple pH and function framework cuts through the confusion — and actually works.
+A simple pH and function framework cuts through the confusion, and it actually works.

 14 February 2026·7 min read